ReDI-School/nrw-html-and-css/lesson18/index.md

 ---
-title: Lesson 18 - CSS Positioning
+title: Lesson 18 - Cascade, Specificity and Inheritance
 nav_order: 18
 ---

 # Cascade, Specificity and Inheritance

-In this class, we want to improve your understanding of how CSS applies the styles we write on the HTML elements.
+In this class, we want to improve our understanding of how CSS applies the styles we write on the HTML elements.

-Students should be able to understand situations like: what happens when there are conflicting rules, and what happens if two exact same selectors are adding a diffent styles to an element.
+Students should be able to understand situations like: what happens when there are conflicting rules, and what happens if multiple selectors are attempting to add a style to an element.

 Note: Teachers are not limited to the examples shown in this note.